Fare Conjugation: How to Say “To Do” in Italian

 Start speaking Italian with Busuu!

-italian verb fare busuu
+Italian verb fare busuu - italian/verb-fare/_10-cta-2/italian-verb-fare-cta-2.jpg

 At Busuu we believe learning a new language should be fun – not a chore.
 Practice Italian grammar and conversations with our free online courses and community of Italian speakers.

-Remote past – passato remoto
+Remote past –passato remoto

 The Italian tense passato remoto indicates an action that happened a long time ago.
 Its use in everyday conversation has regional variations.
 For example, it is used on a daily basis throughout southern Italy and Tuscany.
 It is also commonly found in literature or history books.